DHEC sees slight increase in COVID-19 cases over the past month

 CONWAY, S.C.
 (WBTW) — South Carolina health officials have seen a slight increase in COVID-19 cases over the past month.

-Conway Medical Center (CMC) leaders said they’re seeing a slight uptick in cases in the community but not with hospitalizations and deaths.
+Conway Medical Center leaders said they’re seeing a slight uptick in cases in the community, but not with hospitalizations and deaths.

-CMC chief medical officer Dr. Paul Richardson said most of what they’re seeing is people with mild symptoms.
+Conway Medical Center Chief Medical Officer Dr. Paul Richardson said most of what the hospital is seeing is people with mild symptoms.

-An uptick in cases can be caused by a variety of things like infected people going to congregate settings and from new variants arising, Richardson said.
+An uptick in cases can be caused by a variety of things like infected people going to congregate settings and from new variants arising, according to Richardson.

-The Department of Health and Environmental Control (DHEC) is now treating COVID-19 as an endemic virus, or a virus that circulates in the community like the flu.
-Dr. Richarson said he foresees that happening.
+The South Carolina Department of Health and Environmental Control is now treating COVID-19 as an endemic virus, or a virus that circulates in the community like the flu.
+Richardson said he foresees that shift happening.

-“We well have these upticks.
+“We will have these upticks.
 You know, we probably will see vaccinations settle into who knows what kind of pattern, or how often.
-I think the jury is still out on that one, we don’t know yet,” Dr. Richarson said.
+I think the jury is still out on that one, we don’t know yet,” Richardson said.

-DHEC officials said while the virus isn’t going away, they are equipped with the resources needed to operate with manageable levels of COVID in the community.
+DHEC officials said that while the virus isn’t going away, the agency is equipped with the resources needed to operate with manageable levels of COVID-19 in the community.

 “We’re not seeing a corresponding increase in ICU admissions, people having to go to intensive care or people having to be put on ventilators.
 So again that tells me even if we’re seeing a few more people hospitalized, they are not as severe as maybe we’ve seen in the past,” Dr. Brannon Traxler, DHEC’s public health director said.